 - Ticketing systems such as JIRA and ServiceNow.
 In BigPanda, the incident shows the current status of the ticket in the target system and provides a direct link to it.

-- Messaging services such as Slack.
+- Messaging services such as Slack and MS Teams.
 Comments and invitations to the channel can be included as part of the share.

 - Task and incident management tools such as Asana and PagerDuty.
 Bi-directional sync can allow incident comments and resolution to update both systems simultaneously.